Over 150 years of brewing

 Until the mid 1960s, the brewery grew its own barley and malted it on a special malting floor which is still in existence today.
 Today the maris otter malt is bought from trusted growers in Norfolk and is still milled at the brewery.
 The hops come from Herefordshire and Worcestershire and the water is drawn from a natural spring beside the millpond.
 It's only the sugar which is imported.

 The Bobby mill arrived in 1920 which is still used in the brewing process and an internal water wheel drives belts for mashing and pumps for the copper.

 Claude successfully ran the brewery until his death in 2007, but with no children of his own, he left it to his cousins Peter and James Arkell, who also run Arkell's Brewery.
 Claude and James share the same Great-Great-Grandfather, John Arkell, who started Kingsdown Brewery in Swindon.

 Claude knew he left this beautiful brewery in safe hands: James learned the art of brewing alongside his cousin at Donnington Brewery and under his guidance Donnington Brewery continues to flourish.

-Today, any visitors to the brewery see much the same as they might have done 100 years ago: The honey-coloured buildings sit quietly in the valley next to the mill pond, with its black swans, originally from Australia and introduced by Claude who took an interest in the birds.
+Today, any visitors to the brewery see much the same as they might have done 100 years ago: The honey-coloured buildings sit quietly in the valley next to the mill pond, with its black swans and peacocks, originally from Australia and introduced by Claude who took an interest in the birds.
 Many families have worked, father and son, alongside Claude and James and we're glad to say that they still do.